 The general incorporation process relies on a few key steps and it starts with reserving the company name for the new business.
 This is a common step in many jurisdictions across the world and we advise investors to prepare more than one name in advance.
 Once the name is reserved, the founders can appoint a registered agent.
 This is an important step and the agent plays an essential role in the registration of the business as well as afterwards.
 Our team can fulfill this role and we can provide detailed information on the general role of the registered agent in the ongoing activities of the company.

-Investors will open a bank account in BVI after they have appointed the registered agent and, as previously mentioned, our BVI company formation team is ready to assist during this step.
+Investors will open a bank account in BVI in 2021 after they have appointed the registered agent and, as previously mentioned, our BVI company formation team is ready to assist during this step.
 Once the account is opened accordingly, the founders can start preparing the company documents.
 The documents are the Articles of Association and they include essential information on the business, its name, founders, the registered agent and other details, as needed or as decided by the founders.
 During this step one may opt for the nominee director services and if this is an option, our agents can provide detailed information on how to include the details of the nominee in the incorporation documents as well as how to conclude the other agreements between the appointed nominee and the beneficial owner.

 As previously mentioned, there is no need to provide minimum capital upon registration, thus this this not a separate step but rather an optional one.
 We can provide additional information, as needed.